Reid Hall (Miami University)

-Reid Hall (1948–2006) was a dormitory at Miami University in Oxford, Ohio that housed about 140 students.
+Reid Hall (1948–2006) was a dormitory at Miami University in Oxford, Ohio, that housed about 140 students.
 However, it was not just a place where students lived.
 After a shooting occurred in 1959, the building became known as one of the most haunted buildings on campus.
 It was torn down in order to make room for the Farmer School of Business, but has been recreated within a set of buildings called Heritage Commons.

 History

 Whitelaw Reid

 Reid Hall was named after Whitelaw Reid, a former Miami student from the class of 1856.
 Whitelaw later became a diplomat and a journalist.
 He also ran as vice-president of the United States with Benjamin Harrison in 1892.
-He died on December 15, 1912 and remained a loyal Miami Alumnus throughout his life.
+He died on December 15, 1912, and remained a loyal Miami Alumnus throughout his life.

 A Murder

 On May 9, 1959, two men began fighting within Reid Hall.
 The Resident Advisor, Roger Sayles, tried to stop the fight, but was accidentally shot in the process.
 The shooter then ran to Ogden Hall and took his own life just moments after the first death.
 Legend states that after Sayles was shot, he reached for a door leaving behind a bloody hand print.
 (Stories vary as to whether it was two hand prints or just one).
 Many students claimed that the hand prints refused to fade and were still visible on the wood.
-Other students claimed to hear men arguing loudly, but when they went to find the source of the arguers, no one was ever found....